Mebfap

-Mebfap, also known as 1-(5-methoxybenzofuran-3-yl)-2-aminopropane, is a serotonin receptor modulator of the benzofuran family.
-It is an analogue of 5-MeO-AMT in which the indole ring has been replaced with a benzofuran ring.
-Put another way, it is the analogue of 5-MeO-AMT in which the nitrogen atom in its indole ring has been replaced with a carbon atom to make a benzofuran ring.
-The drug is a ligand of serotonin receptors similarly to 5-MeO-AMT, but shows about one-sixth the affinity of 5-MeO-AMT.
-Mebfap was first described in the scientific literature by 1992.
+Mebfap, also known as 1-(5-methoxybenzofuran-3-yl)-2-aminopropane or 5-methoxy-3-(2-aminopropyl)benzofuran (5-MeO-3-APB) as well as 1-oxa-5-MeO-AMT, is a serotonin receptor modulator of the benzofuran family related to the psychedelic tryptamine 5-MeO-AMT.
+It is the analogue and bioisostere of 5-MeO-AMT in which the nitrogen atom of the indole ring has been replaced with an oxygen atom, resulting in the drug being a benzofuran rather than tryptamine derivative.
+Mebfap is a ligand of serotonin receptors similarly to 5-MeO-AMT, but shows about 6-fold lower affinity than 5-MeO-AMT.
+It was first described in the scientific literature by David E. Nichols and colleagues by 1992.